NorthNick/Transducers.Net/README.md

 implementations of the Transduce method for IObservables, so is not needed if you are not using the Reactive Extensions.
 The separate projects saves pulling in the Reactive Extensions NuGet packages if they are not needed.

 There is also a Tests project, containing the NUnit tests.
-At the time of writing Travis - the CI system in use - gives an ambiguous reference error when compiling the C#6 code, so Tests is compiled only under the Debug configuration,
+These are executed as part of the [Appveyor CI build](https://ci.appveyor.com/project/NorthNick/transducers-net), whose status can be seen above.